 - Weigh only 3 lbs

-Walkin’ Wheels Dog Wheelchair has an adjustable design to hold up the back legs of your pet.
+Walkin’ Wheels Wheelchair has an adjustable design to hold up the back legs of your pet.

-The Walkin’ Wheels Dog Wheelchair is a runner-up in our list, and we have chosen it for smaller dog breeds.
-It is also a veterinarian-approved wheelchair to keep your pet mobile and comfortable.
+The Walkin’ Wheels Chair is a runner-up in our list, and we have chosen it for smaller dog breeds.
+It is also a veterinarian-approved product to keep your pet mobile and comfortable.
 While using this wheelchair, your dog can play, run, and walk smoothly.
 There will be no mobility issue to its hind limbs.

 To add durability while maintaining the weight, the manufacturer has used the aluminum model.
 The system remains stable when your dog is moving around.
 The wheel is also sturdy, as it has dense foam and rubber treads.
 These materials have reduced the risk of puncture to wheels.
 You can let your dog move the cart through any type of terrain.

 One of the best things is that the patented design is easily adjustable.
 Based on the health condition and the pet’s size, you can adjust the height, width, and length of the model.
-Thus, your dog will stay active by using this uniquely designed wheelchair.
+Thus, your dog will stay active by using this unique design.

-Another notable feature of the wheelchair is the portability.
-After regular use of this dog wheelchair, you can conveniently take it to any place for storage.
+Another notable feature is portability.
+After regular use, you can conveniently take it to any place for storage.
 The compact design does not cover much space, and it is one of the reasons for investing in this wheelchair.
 Moreover, you can clean the rubber wheels of the system regularly.

 - It has a long-lasting dense foam wheels